althea-net/althea-site/governance-paper.md

 * **v0.5** May 2018

 Althea is an “incentivized mesh” system- nodes pay each other for bandwidth.
 This can be used to create a decentralized internet access network serving towns and cities.
-More in the [network white paper](https://altheamesh.com/documents/whitepaper.pdf).
+More in the [network paper](https://altheamesh.com/network-paper).
 Node-to-node bandwidth payments are settled by payment channels in Ether or a number of other tokens which we will refer to as payment tokens.
 The governance system described here is controlled by Althea validators who stake a token called Althea governance token (ALGT).
 Both payments and governance are running on the Althea [Cosmos zone](https://cosmos.network/resources/whitepaper), a public blockchain, which is maintained by the Althea validators.
 Althea validators can also stake their ALGT to vote and perform other functions within the governance system.

 ## Subnet registries